Skip Navigation

 Columbia International University

-CIU has equipped students in South Carolina and around the world with a Christian education since 1923.
+Columbia International (CIU) has equipped students in South Carolina and around the world with a Christian education since 1923.
 They offer 75+ degrees, online and offline, to students in various ministry and academic disciplines.
-Over 24,000 CIU students are serving in 150 countries around the globe.
+Over 24,000 CIU students serve in 150 countries around the globe.

 Our Snowbird Institute students are more than interns.